 3. Diana Ross

 If Cher created the first female pop mega star, then Diana Ross created the first female soul/R&B mega star.
 From her early days with The Supremes to her continuous solo career, Ross has more iconic hits then one can remember.
-Although I am a proud member of the Bey-hive, Ross created Fierce and paved the way for African American females in the music industry.
+Ross created fierce and paved the way for African American females in the music industry.

 5. Tina Turner